djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 - ocean currents.

 We return to directional dependence in the anisotropy section.

----

-## 5. Intrinsic stationarity and the semivariogram
+## Intrinsic stationarity and the semivariogram

 Geostatistics often uses a weaker assumption called **intrinsic stationarity**.

-Instead of requiring a covariance function for the field itself, we focus on increments:
+Instead of requiring a covariance function for the field itself, intrinsic stationarity focuses on increments:

 $$
 Z(s+h)-Z(s).